Jalajgupta15/Stock-Market-Prediction/README.md

 ## Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit a pull request with your improvements.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README provides a clear overview of the project, its features, installation instructions, and usage guidelines.
-Let me know if you'd like to make any adjustments!